 Terraform in OCI: The Infamous Error 404 – NotAuthorizedOrNotFound

 Terraform uses API (Application Programming Interface) to interact with your Cloud Provider’s platform.
-Hence many error messages are thrown by your terraform deploy come directly from the cloud platform (i.e OCI services).
+Hence many error messages thrown by your Terraform deploy come directly from the cloud platform (i.e OCI services).
 In some cases, they prove to be very unhelpful and empty of insights, leaving you to wonder what really is breaking your deployment.
-These are part of what we call the API Errors.
+These are part of what we call API Errors.
 In my case, I spent weeks pulling my hair off to find what was really behind my API 404 Error.

 Therefore, I decided to summarize what was documented and what really happened.

 First, as it’s always better to lay down the basics, I would like to give a brief preview of the API errors structure for OCI.

 Service error messages returned by the OCI Terraform provider include the following information:

 - Error – The HTTP status and API error codes

 - Provider Version – The version of the OCI Terraform provider used to make the request

 - Service – The OCI service responding with the error